infracloudio/kubernetes-scheduling-examples/taints/README.md

 For example, if any pod is to be scheduled on a node with multiple *NoExecute* effect taints, then that pod must tolerate all the taints.
 However, if the set of taints on a node is a combination of *NoExecute* and *PreferNoExecute* effects and the pod only tolerates *NoExecute* taints then kubernetes will prefer not to schedule the pod on that node, but will do it anyway if there's no alternative.

 ### Tolerations
 Nodes are tainted for a simple reason, to avoid running of workload.
-The similar outcome can be achived by PodAffinity/PodAnti-Affinity, however, to reject a large workload taints are more efficient (In a sense that they only require tolerations to be added to the small workload that does run on the tainted nodes as opposed to podAffinity which would require every pod template to carry that information)
+The similar outcome can be achieved by PodAffinity/PodAnti-Affinity, however, to reject a large workload taints are more efficient (In a sense that they only require tolerations to be added to the small workload that does run on the tainted nodes as opposed to podAffinity which would require every pod template to carry that information)

 Toleration is simply a way to overcome a taint.